vOptSolver/vOptLib/README.md

 --
 VOPTlib (short for vector optimization library) is a collection problem instances for benchmarking multi-objective solvers.
 It covers a variety of Multiobjective linear optimization problems (multiobjective combinatorial, multiobjective integer linear, multiobjective mixed integer programs).
+The repository is maintained by Xavier.Gandibleux@univ-nantes.fr

 History
 --
 Created in 1998 and available online since, the library -originaly named MOCOlib- was dedicated to MultiObjective Combinatorial Optimization (MOCO) problems.
 It is referenced from the International Society on Multiple Criteria Decision Making at `http://www.mcdmsociety.org/`, section Digital Library.
-The repository is maintained by Xavier Gandibleux.

 News
 --